 The AMF initiates the procedure by sending a MULTICAST SESSION ACTIVATION REQUEST message to the NG-RAN node.

-Upon receipt of the MULTICAST SESSION ACTIVATION REQUEST, the NG-RAN node activates the previously requested MBS session resources corresponding to the MBS session indicated in the MULTICAST SESSION ACTIVATION REQUEST message and indicates in the MULTICAST SESSION ACTIVATION RESPONSE message for which MBS session the request was fulfilled.
+Upon receipt of the MULTICAST SESSION ACTIVATION REQUEST, the NG-RAN node shall establish the previously requested but not yet established MBS session resources corresponding to the MBS session indicated in the MULTICAST SESSION ACTIVATION REQUEST message.
+The NG-RAN node shall indicate in the MULTICAST SESSION ACTIVATION RESPONSE message if at least one of the previously requested MBS session resources for this MBS session is established.